June 25, 2025

 These realities result in serious mental health concerns for children living in poverty.
 For example, approximately 75% of suicides occur in low- and middle-income countries where poverty rates are high.

-How You Can Help Stop Child Poverty
+How You Can Help Release Children From Poverty

 When looking at all the above effects of poverty on children, it’s easy to feel hopeless.
 What could we possibly do to put an end to such a big challenge?
 The good news is that together, we can fight back against global child poverty.

-At Compassion, we want to see each child go from surviving in poverty to thriving in freedom.
+At Compassion, we want to see every child go from surviving in poverty to thriving in freedom.
 We want them to experience the fullness of life Jesus promised those who love him (John 10:10).

 But for that to become true, children need healthy bodies free from sickness and hunger.
 They need strong minds full of knowledge and life skills.
 And they need confidence to advocate for themselves and others.
-This is what we do at Compassion: We care for the whole child, not just pieces and parts.

 Children in our child sponsorship program receive nutrition, medical care, education and ongoing encouragement.
 They receive protection from violence and abuse.
 And they receive the hope of the gospel, empowering them to see beyond their present circumstances and into a brighter future.